 (5) The triggering event for the RSUs and PSUs is assumed to be termination without cause or change of control coupled with termination of employment in the year RSUs and PSUs are scheduled to vest.

-The triggering event under Legacy RSUs is assumed to be a change of control coupled with a termination of employment.(6) This table does not include payments under the Retirement Savings Plan and pension plan.
+(6) This table does not include payments under the Retirement Savings Plan and pension plan.